Cougs Feeding Cougs

 Cougar Meal Swipe

 On average, there are 30 requests per day for Cougar Meal Swipe funding.
-During peak times, like the end of each semester, requests can increase to up to 80 per day.Give to the Meal Swipe Account
+During peak times, like the end of each semester, requests can increase to up to 80 per day.Request Meal Swipe Funds

 - $35 will cover breakfast meals for a student for seven days.